-- Adopt cleaner vehicle emission standards of Euro 4 level (aiming ultimately at EURO 6 emissions standards) - Adopt cleaner fuels standards, including eliminating leaded petrol and introducing low sulphur fuels of not more than 50 parts per million (aiming ultimately at 10 parts per million) - Develop national road maps for only electric vehicles - all new vehicles to be added should be electric as from 2030.
-By 2050 the complete global fleet should be electric. - As technologies further develop and become cheaper, heavy duty transport, trucks, and aircraft need to switch to electricity123.

-- All large cities should have effective, safe, friendly to all (including women and children), and reasonably priced mass transit and/or public transport systems - Countries and cities should adopt policies for active transport (walking and cycling) that will result in all new roads to be built and existing roads being upgraded to include facilities for active transport - Cities should introduce clean bus fleets

-- Urban mobility systems need to maximize shared vehicle trips.
-New approaches to urban planning will be required to achieve this. - Cities need to developed integrated mobility plans that combine public transport with active transport and electric transport, this can include zoning.

-Buildings and construction sectors

-In all countries, minimize the environmental impact of construction and operation of buildings through application of life-cycle approaches and sustainable building policies.

-- Apply resource efficiency and energy efficiency as guiding principles in policies, building design and in operations and maintenance - Reduce toxicity of building materials and onsite construction processes, including demolition and management of construction waste - Upscale use of recycled building materials and resource recovery programmes.

-- Promote use of certification systems, as an approach to address sources of indoor pollutants, such as Heating, Ventilation and Air-Conditioning (HVAC) systems and particulates from toxic or chemicals in building materials, such as plaster, paint, construction compounds and plastics/ - Support development of life-cycle approaches and databases for building and construction related products - Engage stakeholders (designers, contractors, suppliers, governments, end users and SMEs) to strengthen environmental standards for building products and construction processes - Enhance decision-making on housing choices, including from consumers as well as through government housing strategies to enable integrated approaches at urban level (land use, infrastructure, transport, waste, district energy, etc.) - Support mainstreaming of sustainable buildings through industry initiatives and networks, as well as incentives such as green mortgages, leases, etc. - Raise awareness of resource and energy efficiency to influence consumer behaviour and decisions on lifestyle choices, including buildings and appliances
+Support investment and research into new mineral extraction technologies to maximize efficiency and reduce the consumption of water and minimize waste and ensure safety of tailings storage facilities and waste disposal methodologies Transport sector Adopt cleaner vehicle emission standards of Euro 4 level (aiming ultimately at EURO 6 emissions standards) Adopt cleaner fuels standards, including eliminating leaded petrol and introducing low sulphur fuels of not more than 50 parts per million (aiming ultimately at 10 parts per million) Develop national road maps for only electric vehicles - all new vehicles to be added should be electric as from 2030.
+By 2050 the complete global fleet should be electric.
+As technologies further develop and become cheaper, heavy duty transport, trucks, and aircraft need to switch to electricity.
+All large cities should have effective, safe, friendly to all (including women and children), and reasonably priced mass transit and/or public transport systems Countries and cities should adopt policies for active transport (walking and cycling) that will result in all new roads to be built and existing roads being upgraded to include facilities for active transport Cities should introduce clean bus fleets Urban mobility systems need to maximize shared vehicle trips.
+New approaches to urban planning will be required to achieve this.
+Cities need to developed integrated mobility plans that combine public transport with active transport and electric transport, this can include zoning.
+Buildings and construction sectors In all countries, minimize the environmental impact of construction and operation of buildings through application of life-cycle approaches and sustainable building policies.
+Apply resource efficiency and energy efficiency as guiding principles in policies, building design and in operations and maintenance Reduce toxicity of building materials and onsite construction processes, including demolition and management of construction waste Upscale use of recycled building materials and resource recovery programmes.
+Promote use of certification systems, as an approach to address sources of indoor pollutants, such as Heating, Ventilation and Air-Conditioning (HVAC) systems and particulates from toxic or chemicals in building materials, such as plaster, paint, construction compounds and plastics/ Support development of life-cycle approaches and databases for building and construction related products Engage stakeholders (designers, contractors, suppliers, governments, end users and SMEs) to strengthen environmental standards for building products and construction processes Enhance decision-making on housing choices, including from consumers as well as through government housing strategies to enable integrated approaches at urban level (land use, infrastructure, transport, waste, district energy, etc.) Support mainstreaming of sustainable buildings through industry initiatives and networks, as well as incentives such as green mortgages, leases, etc. Raise awareness of resource and energy efficiency to influence consumer behaviour and decisions on lifestyle choices, including buildings and appliances